Quickstart AsciiDoc3

 • Change to the new directory: cd ~ad3.

-• In ~/ad3 you see some files and two subdirectories src and misc.
-The src again has a few subdirs like images, conf, doc
+• In ~\ad3 you see some files and subdirectories images, conf, doc

-• src contains the files asciidoc3.py, and a2x3.py
+• The main dir contains the executables asciidoc3.py, and a2x3.py.

 • Yes, that’s it, go to the section First Steps below!

-• What about these lines Can’t create … Invalid argument?
-This are symlinks which are not resolved by Windows tar when using it without admin rights.
+• What about the lines Can’t create … Invalid argument?
+These are symlinks which are not resolved by Windows tar when using it without admin rights.
 You can do the following to get things right: delete the wrong links and add symlinks manually.

 1) Erase the files that are not the expected symlinks, if they exist.